jimcaldwelljr/starter-kit-next-react-enigma/README.md

 ```bash
 npm install
 ```

+Then, rename the `.env.sample` file to `.env`.

-In your Contento Account Settings create a new API Key for this site.
+In your [Contento Account Settings](https://app.contento.io/account/api-keys) create a new API Key for this site, copy the value given to you in the dialog and then paste it into your `.env` file as the value of the `CONTENTO_API_KEY` key.

-In your Contento CMS starter kit site, in the Content panel:
-- Add new Main Nav
-- Add new Footer Nav
-- Add new General Page

-Rename the .env.sample file to .env and copy and paste your unique ID's from Contento into the corresponding secrets.
-For more information about where to find each ID check out this guide: (https://www.contento.io/developer-resources/starter-kits/ids)
+In Contento, navigate to the Sites screen, and find your new site.
+Copy the ID of it from here, and paste it into your `.env` as the value of the `CONTENTO_SITE_ID` key.

+Now load up your new site by clicking on it in the Sites screen, and then navigate to the Content panel.
+Click into the Main Nav and copy the ID from the right hand side panel.
+Paste this into your `.env` as the value of the `SITE_MAIN_NAV_ID` key.
+Do the same for the Footer Nav, and paste it as the value of the `SITE_FOOTER_NAV_ID` key.

-Now run the development server:
+Now you can run the development server:

 ```bash
 npm run dev